jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 <img width="905" height="71" alt="image" src="https://github.com/user-attachments/assets/20438cbd-5fa7-4658-a98b-b0b93ccd3178" />

 When calculating the productivity, we need to remember that an employee won't be spending 100% of their login time on processing tasks.
 Lunch breaks, meetings, trainings and scheduled system updates reduce the available processing time.
-We can assume that on average, 30-40 minutes a day are spent on the breaks and around 30-90 on meetings.
-Usually, daily meetings are kept short for crucial updates, taking between 15-30 minutes.
-Periodically,  meetings with Q&A sessions or integration-focused events might be longer.
+For this prototype, I assumed that approximately 400 of 480 working minutes are available for task processing.
+This assumption can be adjusted depending on the team's operating model.

 Assuming that 400 out of 480 work minutes are spent on actual task processing, I based the formula on a weighted sum.